davidfndss/NewsParrotAPI/README.md

 - **MongoDB Atlas**: MongoDB Atlas is an integrated suite of data services centered around a cloud database designed to accelerate and simplify how you build with data.
 You can acess it on [MongoDB official website](https://www.mongodb.com/products/platform/atlas-database)

 ### Step 1: Clone the Repository
-First, clone the NewsParrot API repository from GitHub (replace `<repository-url>` with the actual URL of the repository if available).
+First, clone the NewsParrot API repository from GitHub.

 ```bash
 git clone https://github.com/davidfndss/NewsParrotAPI